 The Rack PDU implementation supports a single parent, multiple children hierarchy.
-The parent may exist as a standalone PDU or as the host PDU for an NPS chain of PDUs.
+The parent may exist as a standalone Rack PDU or as the host Rack PDU for an NPS chain of Rack PDUs.
 The parent usage reports the power consumed by the Rack PDUs themselves, including any NPS guest Rack PDUs.
-The children report either inlet power or, in the case of monitored outlets, the power consumed at the outlet.
+The children report inlet power.
 Both parent and children report a usage level (0-10 scale).
 The parent and inlet usage are always reported as 10 or "On".
-In the case of switched outlets the actual state of the switch is reported and may also be altered by the Cisco device.

-When the parent is the host PDU of an NPS chain, the reported parent power is the sum of the parent and each of the NPS guests.
-The pare.nt also reports an inlet entity for itself and for each guest as well as an outlet entity for each host outlet and each outlet of every guest.
+When the parent is the host Rack PDU of an NPS chain, the reported parent power is the sum of the parent and each of the NPS guests.
+The parent also reports an inlet entity for itself and for each guest as well as an outlet entity for each host outlet and each outlet of every guest.